Mary Grant (politician): Education

 Mary Grant had her basic education at Obuasi Methodist School.
 She had her secondary education from the Wesley Girls High School in Cape Coast, and went on to become the school's first alumna to qualify as a medical doctor after completing her training in the United Kingdom.

 Career

-After working in the government health service as a medical officer, Mary Grant began her political career when she appointed Secretary of Health in 1985.
+After working in the government health service as a medical officer, Mary Grant began her political career when she was appointed Secretary of Health in 1985.
 Grant held many positions, including Deputy Minister of Health and Member of the Provisional National Defense Council (PNDC).
 She later became the Minister of Education and Culture and also a Member of Council of State.

 She led Ghana's delegation to many international conferences, including World Health Organisation (WHO) General Assemblies in Geneva and Regional Conferences in Africa, World Bank Meeting in Africa Health, Cairo Conference on Population and Development, and she was among Ghana's delegation to the World Conference on Women held in Beijing in 1995.